Sikerdebaard/coronacheck-tools/README.md

   --ansi                 Force ANSI output
   --no-ansi              Disable ANSI output
   -n (--no-interaction)  Do not ask any interactive question

+> coronacheck-tools encode --help

+This is an unofficial tool that is in no way affiliated with CoronaCheck.nl or the Ministry of VWS USAGE coronacheck-tools encode <format> <input> <image>

+ARGUMENTS
+  <format>               Input format.
+RAW, ASN1, JSON.
+  <input>                Input file.
+  <image>                Path to an output image file.
+The QR code will be (over)written to this file.

+GLOBAL OPTIONS
+  -h (--help)            Display this help message
+  -q (--quiet)           Do not output any message
+  -v (--verbose)         Increase the verbosity of messages: "-v" for normal output, "-vv" for more verbose output and "-vvv" for debug
+  -V (--version)         Display this application version --ansi                 Force ANSI output
+  --no-ansi              Disable ANSI output
+  -n (--no-interaction)  Do not ask any interactive question
 ```

 # Python API